ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Servers SHOULD NOT respond to GET requests for account resources as these requests are not authenticated.
-If a client wishes to query the server for information about its account (e.g., to examine the "contact" or "certificates" fields), then it SHOULD do so by sending a POST request with an empty update.
+If a client wishes to query the server for information about its account (e.g., to examine the "contact" or "orders" fields), then it SHOULD do so by sending a POST request with an empty update.
 That is, it should send a JWS whose payload is an empty object ({}).